-Memphis’s Lamar Theatre opened in 1926, operating as a traditional cinema until the 1960s when it became an adult movie theater.
+Memphis’s Lamar Theatre opened in 1926 and operated as a traditional cinema until the 1960s, when it became an adult movie theater.
 Sealed and vacant for decades, Lamar Theatre still stands, dilapidated but with those iconic old-school lights.
-In 2019, Paint Memphis brought artists to the theater and surrounding neighborhood.
+In 2019, Paint Memphis brought artists like New Orleans-based Preacher to the theater and surrounding neighborhood.
 Their work remains on view today — alongside this mural by nomadic artist Renda Writer, you can also find artwork from Columbian street artist Natalia Olaya and an early public mural from Memphis local Carlos Valverde, who made his jump from canvas to wall painting with inspiration from Paint Memphis.

 About two miles uptown, art enthusiasts can’t miss Crosstown Concourse, a shuttered Sears headquarters re-imagined as a mixed-use development with seven floors of restaurants, cultural attractions and, of course, street art.
 Crosstown Arts is a creative nonprofit based out of the Concourse that hosted artist residences and other ventures like their Moonpie Project (curated by Birdcap!) until the pandemic hit.
 Where the Moonpie Project murals have always been temporary, Crosstown Arts also invited muralists to paint large canvases on mobile stands in the concourse plaza, many of which are on view in the building’s public areas.
 Take a look and stay longer to sip a craft cocktail at Art Bar or spin records at the Memphis Listening Lab.